kaiorosa1/100-days-of-code/log-r5.md

 ### Day 66: May 6, 2020

 **Today's Progress**: I worked on my secret project.
+I worked on a common header component.
+I added some of the content to some of its page.

+**Thoughts**: A bit overwhelmed by everything that is happening in the world and a bit burned out but carrying on like everyone else.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nemo-frontend-kaio-rosa/commit/5d4e94ae09abd361fc39347392d2d5a19cea6be5)

+---

+### Day 66: May 6, 2020

+**Today's Progress**: I worked on my secret project.
 I added new components, worked the footer for the website.

 **Thoughts**: I'm learning so much this past days and I like the way things are going.